ggerganov/ggml/docs/gguf.md

 };

 struct gguf_tensor_info_t {
     // The name of the tensor.
+It is a standard GGUF string, with the caveat that
-    gguf_string_t name;
+    // it must be at most 64 bytes long. gguf_string_t name;
     // The number of dimensions in the tensor.
     // Currently at most 4, but this may change in the future.